eclipse-iofog/iofog.org/content/docs/1.3.0/writing-microservices/overview.md

 - Write the microservice app code itself
 - Build the image with [`docker build`](https://docs.docker.com/engine/reference/commandline/build/)
 - Deploy your image to a Docker registry (e.g. Docker Hub or from the ioFog local cache)
-- Add the registered image to your Controller's catalog
+- (Optional) Add the registered image to your Controller's catalog
-- Start the microservice from your Controller
+- Deploy the microservice using iofogctl

+It is detailed in our [tutorial](/docs/1.3.0/tutorial/introduction.html)

 ```json
 {